eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 eksctl drain nodegroup --cluster=<clusterName> --name=<nodegroupName> --disable-eviction
 ```

+To speed up the drain process you can specify `--parallel <value>` for the number of nodes to drain in parallel.

 ### Nodegroup selection in config files

 To perform a create or delete operation on only a subset of the nodegroups specified in a config file, there are two